codefresh-io/cf-errors/README.md

 <a name="tests" />
 ## Running the tests
-Just run 'npm test' or 'gulp unit_test'
+'npm test' or 'gulp unit_test'